Pongal festival or Makar Sankranti festival has astronomical significance in India.

 Makar Sankranti is also celebrated as harvest festival.

 Makara Sankranthi refers to the event of the Sun entering the zodiac sign of Makara or Capricorn.
-Sun god is worshipped for giving light and life giving harvest.
+Sun god is worshiped for giving light and life giving harvest.

 People exchange the mixture of sesame seeds (Til) and jaggery (gud).
-This exchange is done upto Rathasapthami day, which falls about a month after the Makar Sankranti day.
-In 2016, ratha sapthami falls on 14th February.
+This exchange is done up to Rathasapthami day, which falls sometime after the Makar Sankranti day.
+In 2022, Ratha sapthami falls on 7th February.

 Makar Sankranti is known by different names in different states of India.

 According to Hindu customs and traditions, it is inauspicious to wear black on festivals.
 However, Makar Sankranti is an exception.

 In many regions in Maharashtra, people wear black colored dress on Makar Sankranti day.
 Since it is winter, black colored clothes are worn on sankranti day to keep the body warm.

 A lot of importance is given to til (sesame seeds) due to the same reason.

 Sesame seeds (Til) are used to fight the cold in winter, as sesame contains healthy oils.
 These customs were decided by the ancient Hindus keeping in mind the virtues of using certain foods during a particular season.